 An acquisition occurs when one company buys another company, or a business of that other company.
 A merger occurs when a new company is formed and the acquirer and target companies are dissolved.
 Mergers and acquisitions (M&A) are different for tax purposes and similar for many strategic purposes.
-We focus on their communalities rather than differences and will mostly use the term “acquisitions” to talk about both.
+We focus on their commonalities rather than differences and will mostly use the term “acquisitions” to talk about both.

 There are several stages in the M&A process involving people and experts from within and outside the acquirer-target firms: target selection, valuation & negotiation, due diligence, integration, and post-deal evaluation (see Figure 12.1).